Bernie1944/ATeamFtcApp/README.md

     - Added VuforiaTrackableDefaultListener.getPose and Vuforia.trackPose blocks.
     - Added optimized blocks support for Vuforia extended tracking.
     - Added atan2 block to the math category.
     - Added useCompetitionFieldTargetLocations parameter to Vuforia.initialize block.
-If set to false, the target locations are placed at (0,0,0) with target orientation as specified in https://github.com/gearsincorg/FTCVuforiaDemo/blob/master/Robot_Navigation.java tutorial op mode.
+If set to false, the mode locations are placed at (0,0,0) with mode orientation as specified in https://github.com/gearsincorg/FTCVuforiaDemo/blob/master/Robot_Navigation.java tutorial op mode.
  * Incorporates additional improvements to USB comm layer to improve system resiliency (to recover from a greater number of communication disruptions).

 **************************************************************************************